 Members provide direction to the Society through service on a number of committees, advisory panels, and task forces.
 If you are a member and interested in serving on a committee, visit the Get Involved page to learn more.
-Please visit the About Us section for more information on the Endocrine Society Council.
+Please visit the About Us section for more information on the Board of Directors.

 The charge of the Clinical Endocrine Education Committee is to:

 Conduct an annual evaluation of the Society’s continuing medical education (CME) and maintenance of certification (MOC) programs to ensure compliance with the Accreditation Council for Continuing Medical Education (ACCME) Essentials, Standards and Guidelines